Sucharita Tyagi

 Sucharita Tyagi is an Indian film critic and former radio jockey.
-Born and brought up in New Delhi, India, she moved to Mumbai, transitioned into web content in 2015, and records weekly review videos for Film Companion.
+After working as a radio show host in New Delhi, she moved to Mumbai, transitioned into web content and launched her own YouTube channel where she posts film reviews and interviews with filmmakers, actors and other industry professionals.

+Tyagi earlier recorded weekly review videos for Film Companion and hosted radio shows for channels including Red FM, Big FM and Radio City.
+Since launching her own YouTube channel, she has worked independently.
+Her channel has over 100k subscribers.

 Early life

 Sucharita Tyagi was born in New Delhi, India.
 She attended Modern School, Barakhamba Road and graduated with a major in science.

 Career

 Radio jockey (2007–14)

 After graduating with a degree in Communications Studies and Journalism from the Indraprastha University, Tyagi began working as a voice over artist in New Delhi.
 At 19, she successfully auditioned for a job as a radio jockey at a Delhi-based FM channel.
 She worked at the Delhi stations of such channels as Red FM and Big FM, before moving to Mumbai, Maharashtra in 2010 to pursue post graduate education and further her career as a radio station host.

-I studied medicine till high school [but] shifted my talents to communications studies for a Bachelor’s Degree, and that is when I fell in love with broadcast media.
+"I studied medicine till high school [but] shifted my talents to communications studies for a Bachelor’s Degree, and that is when I fell in love with broadcast media.
 I [...] started Radio two years after that, in 2007.
 Since then, it’s been a tumultuous way forward.
-I’ve worked with some of the top most Radio brands in India, and have loved every bit of it. - Tyagi, on choosing a career as kn radio.
+I’ve worked with some of the top most Radio brands in India, and have loved every bit of it." - Tyagi, on choosing a career as a radio jockey.

 Tyagi enrolled in a filmmaking course at the St. Xavier's College, Mumbai and simultaneously began working as programme host for the Mumbai-based FM station Radio City.
 She hosted the programme Freedom Live, which was aimed at promoting Indian independent music.
 The show was noted for its emphasis on lesser known artists and music.

 She received attention for a starting a fundraiser to help Nikita Shuklaa visually impaired law student; the story was picked up by several media outlets.
 The campaign was widely shared and received attention from films actors and politicians based in Mumbai.